SummerBootFramework/jExpress/README.md

     }
 }

 #1.
-HttpRequestHandler is your ChannelHandler implementation, if you just want to use default functions, just extends org.jexpress.nio.server.BootHttpRequestHandler
+HttpRequestHandler is your ChannelHandler implementation, if you just want to use default functions, just extends org.summerboot.jexpress.nio.server.BootHttpRequestHandler
 #2. create a RESTful API class with JAX-RS style, and annotate this class with @Controller
 ```